AnnaTran96/blog/README.md

 ## Instructions

-First, go into the client/public folder and `open index.html`.
+First, go into the clientfolder and run `npm install`.

-Then run `npm install` and `npm start`.
+Then `npm start`.

 After, go into server-postgres folder and load the database `/i datatabases/seeds.sql`.